-Carson B. Morris, Esq. is a member of the firm’s Investigations and Criminal Defense, Appellate and Post-Trial Advocacy, Regulatory and Government Affairs and Insurance Law teams.
-He represents businesses, municipalities and individuals facing criminal or regulatory investigations, legislative inquiries, whistleblower accusations, insurance claims and other proceedings involving allegations of misconduct.
-Carson brings a wealth of experience as both a prosecutor and defense attorney to each engagement, using his expertise to help clients navigate complex criminal and civil litigation in federal and state courts, as well as in administrative proceedings.
+Carson B. Morris, Esq. is a member of the firm’s Investigations and Criminal Defense, Appellate and Post-Trial Advocacy, Attorney and Judicial Ethics and Discipline, Regulatory and Government Affairs, Commercial Litigation, and Insurance Law teams.
+He represents businesses, healthcare organizations, municipalities, and individuals facing criminal or regulatory investigations, legislative inquiries, whistleblower accusations, insurance claims, and other proceedings involving allegations of misconduct.
+Carson brings a wealth of experience as both a defense attorney and former prosecutor to each engagement, using his expertise to help clients navigate complex criminal and civil litigation in federal and state courts, as well as in administrative proceedings.

 Carson regularly works with healthcare clients subject to government investigations, including those involving the False Claims Act, the Anti-Kickback Statute, the Stark Law, and the Food, Drug, and Cosmetic Act.
 He also represents healthcare providers in Medicare billing disputes and appeals.

 Carson also represents professionals in a range of industries who are facing legal action against their professional licenses, including attorneys before the Disciplinary Board of the Supreme Court of Pennsylvania.
 Carson’s background makes him uniquely qualified to represent public sector attorneys facing discipline for allegations of prosecutorial misconduct.